zudi-lin/pytorch_connectomics/CONTRIBUTING.md

 python setup.py develop
 ```

-This mode will symlink the PyTorchConnectomics files from the current local source
-tree into the Python install.
-Hence, if you modify a Python file, you
-do not need to reinstall PyTorch again and again.
-This is especially
-useful if you are only changing Python files.
+This mode will symlink the PyTorch Connectomics files from the current local source tree into the Python install.
+Hence, if you modify a Python file, you do not need to reinstall PyTorch again and again.
+This is especially useful if you are only changing Python files.

 For example:
-- Install local PyTorchConnectomics in `develop` mode
+- Install local PyTorch Connectomics in `develop` mode
-- modify your PyTorchConnectomics file `connectomics/__init__.py` (for example)
+- Modify your PyTorch Connectomics file `connectomics/__init__.py` (for example)
-- test functionality
+- Test functionality

 ### Tips and Debugging
 * Our `setup.py` requires Python >= 3.7